parallelvirtualcluster/pvc/docs/index.md

 Your cloud, the best way; just add physical servers.

 To get started with PVC, see [Installing](/installing) for details on setting up a set of PVC nodes, using [`pvc-ansible`](/manuals/ansible) to configure and bootstrap a cluster, and managing it with the [`pvc` cli](/manuals/cli) or [HTTP API](/manuals/api).
 For details on the project, its motivation, and architectural details, see [the About page](/about).

+## Changelog

+#### v0.5

+First public release; fully implements the VM, network, and storage managers, the HTTP API, and the pvc-ansible framework for deploying and bootstrapping a cluster.
+This release is suitable for general use, though it is still alpha-quality software and should be expected to change significantly until 1.0 is released.

+#### v0.4

+Full implementation of virtual management and virtual networking functionality.
+Partial implementation of storage functionality.

+#### v0.3

+Basic implementation of virtual management functionality.